-Activities located in the Local Shopping Centre Zone Activity status 15.4.1 Activities which are not listed in this table and comply with all standards Р 15.4.2 Verandas С Control is reserved to: a. design; b. materials; c. external appearance; d. the impact on, and relationship to, adjoining verandas; and e. the enabling of unobstructed kerbside movements of high-sided vehicles 15.4.3 15.4.3.1 Buildings Discretion is restricted to: RD a. external appearance, including materials glazing treatment vertical and horizontal emphasis and the location of storage: b. signage platforms; c. lighting; d. the impact of the building on the streetscape, compatibility with adjoining buildings and contribution to an integrated built form; e. where residential units are proposed provision of outlook space and private or communal open space, or a combination thereof; f. the adequate provision and screening of loading and servicing areas, including waste and recycling storage and collection space; and g. where a site is subject to natural hazards and the proposal results in an increase in gross floor area; and: h. natural hazards where the proposal results in an increase in gross floor area; and: i. the nature and degree of risk the hazard(s) pose to people and property; ii. whether the proposal will alter the risk to any site; and iii. whether such risk can be avoided or sufficiently reduced.
+Activities located in the Local Shopping Centre Zone Activity status 15.4.1 Activities which are not listed in this table and comply with all standards Р 15.4.2 Verandas Control is reserved to: a. design; b. materials; c. external appearance; d. the impact on, and relationship to, adjoining verandas; and С 15.4.3 e. the enabling of unobstructed kerbside movements of high-sided vehicles RD 15.4.5 Discretion is restricted to: a. external appearance, including materials glazing treatment vertical and horizontal emphasis and the location of storage: b. signage platforms; c. lighting; d. the impact of the building on the streetscape, compatibility with adjoining buildings and contribution to an integrated built form; e. where residential units are proposed provision of outlook space and private or communal open space, or a combination thereof; f. the adequate provision and screening of loading and servicing areas, including waste and recycling storage and collection space; and g. where a site is subject to natural hazards and the proposal results in an increase in gross floor area; and: h. natural hazards where the proposal results in an increase in gross floor area: i. the nature and degree of risk the hazard(s) pose to people and property; ii. whether the proposal will alter the risk to any site; and iii. whether such risk can be avoided or sufficiently reduced. h.
+At Lake Hāwea South, staging of development.
 15.4.3.2 Development of 1 Hansen Road only The following additional requirements apply to the Local Shopping Centre Zone located between Hansen Road and Frankton Cemetery (as shown on the District Plan web mapping application):